-- Helping users effectively frame and develop Modifications. - Proactively reviewing and commenting on draft Modifications. - Ensuring people are available to discuss issues and Modifications with all interested parties. - Providing easily accessible education its Code Modification process. - Ensuring users understand the minimum requirements for Modifications to be progressed. - Ensuring that: - unsubstantiated assumptions or assertions do not go unchallenged; - all arguments for and against a Modification are adequately discussed at Workgroup and Panel level and reflected in Modification documents; and - previous discussions or decisions that may be relevant to the Modification being considered are highlighted. - Providing input into the terms of reference set by the Panel and the Workgroup's analysis, taking into account, for example, any feedback on the quality of analysis provided in relation to previous reports or relevant views expressed by Ofgem. - Remaining impartial. - Encouraging participation in Code Modification processes. - Contacting relevant market participants/consumer representatives that have indicated they wish to be contacted when a Modification raises an issue that may impact on their group. - Contacting other Code Administrators if a Modification may affect them (directly or indirectly). - Ensuring that small market participant/consumer representatives viewpoints can be articulated and debated at Workgroup and Panel meetings, and that other Workgroup members or Panel members do not seek to stifle or prevent such debate. - Holding teleconference rather than 'face-to-face' meetings if this is more convenient for those that wish to participate, including smaller market participants.
+- Helping all new and existing energy market users effectively frame and develop Modifications. - Proactively reviewing and commenting on draft Modifications. - Ensuring people are available to discuss issues and Modifications with all interested parties. - Where possible, help all new and existing energy market users to understand Modifications raised by other Codes. - Providing easily accessible education on its Code Modification process. - Ensuring all new and existing energy market users understand the minimum requirements for Modifications to be progressed. - Ensuring that: - unsubstantiated assumptions or assertions do not go unchallenged; - all arguments for and against a Modification are adequately discussed at Workgroup and Panel level and reflected in Modification documents; and - previous discussions or decisions that may be relevant to the Modification being considered are highlighted. - Providing input into the terms of reference set by the Panel and the Workgroup's analysis, taking into account, for example, any feedback on the quality of analysis provided in relation to previous reports or relevant views expressed by the Gas and Electricity Markets Authority. - Remaining impartial. - Encouraging participation in Code Modification processes. - Contacting relevant market participants/consumer representatives that have indicated they wish to be contacted when a Modification raises an issue that may impact on their group. - Contacting other Code Administrators if a Modification may affect them (directly or indirectly).